iDoc1/Music-Genre-Neural-Network/README.md

 LINK TO DEPLOYED WEB APP: https://cnn-music-genre-classifier.herokuapp.com/

+PLEASE NOTE: Due to the size of the model and the small memory limits of the Heroku free version, running too many back-to-back requests on the model may cause the app to crash due to exceeding the Heroku memory limit.

 You'll notice that there are three main project directories, as described below:
 * model_development: contains all the scripts I used to prepare the data, build, and train the model
 * music_genre_classifier_ui: contains the code used to build the React UI